-- 1 Up to 6 hours of General Education (<300 level) may be used to satisfy requirements of a minor. - 2 Minimum grade of C is required for all coursework. - 3 A minimum of 12 hours of upper division coursework is required. - 4 With approval, students may apply relevant ENGL special topics courses, one-time only courses, internships, and independent studies to the minor.
+1 Up to 6 hours of General Education (<300 level) may be used to satisfy requirements of a minor.

+2 Minimum grade of C is required for all coursework.

+3 A minimum of 12 hours of upper division coursework is required.

+4 With approval, students may apply relevant ENGL special topics courses, one-time only courses, internships, and independent studies to the minor.

-Minor in Creative Writing Student Worksheet
+Minor in Creative Writing

-Courses Required for the Minor ^{1,2} (you may also specify acceptable subs. acceptable subs.)
+Courses Required for the Minor (you may also specify acceptable subs.)

 credit hrs.
 Completed

 ENGL U208: Intro to Creative Writing or ENGL U308: Interm.Wkshp in Creative Writing 3

 ENGL U468: Advanced Creative Writing 3

 Two courses chosen from the following: 6

 ENGL U308 (if not taken above)

 ENGL U364: Fiction Workshop

 ENGL U366: Poetry Workshop

 ENGL U368: Life Writing Workshop

 ENGL U370: Creative Nonfiction Workshop

 ENGL U397: Topics in Writing

 THEA U378: Playwriting

 Two additional English classes numbered 300 or above.
 Courses from the lists above (and to the left) or below are recommended 6

 ENGL U319: Development of the Novel

 ENGL U320: Development of Short Fiction

 ENGL U329: Development of Poetry

 ENGL U330: Development of Drama

 ENGL U451: Introduction to Linguistics

+Total Hours Required 18 18

-- 1 Minimum grade of C is required for all coursework. - 2 A course taken in the major cannot also be counted toward the minor.
+1 Minimum grade of C is required for all coursework.
+2 A course taken in the major cannot also be counted toward the minor.

-Minor in International Studies^{1,2}
+Minor in International Studies

 General requirement credit hrs.
-Completed Select one from: POLI U310: International Politics POLI U320: Comparative Politics POLI U330: International Organizations 3 Foreign Language requirement 3 Two courses (201 and 202) of either French, German or Spanish 6 Other required courses At least one course in each of the following ar eas: International History Any 300- or 400-level history course examining an international topic or country other than the United States 3
+Completed Select one from: POLI U310: International Politics POLI U320: Comparative Politics POLI U330: International Organizations 3 Foreign Language requirement Two courses (201 and 202) of either French, German or Spanish 6 Other required courses At least one course in each of the following ar eas: International History Any 300- or 400-level history course examin- ing an international topic or country other than the United States 3

-Global Culture Any 300- or 400-level political science, sociology or foreign language or foreign culture course examining an international topic or country other than the United States.
-3 Practical International Experience Study abroad, internship or independent study approved by advisor chair of Languages, Literature and Composition 3
+Global Culture Any 300- or 400-level political science, soci- ology or foreign language or foreign culture course examining an international topic or country other than the United States.
+3 Practical International Experience Study abroad, internship or independent studyapproved by advisor chair of Languages, Literature and Composition 3

-- 1 Up to 6 hours of General Education (<300 level) may be used to satisfy requirements of a minor. - 2 Minimum grade of C is required for all coursework. - 3 Students who are exempt from the foreign language courses through placement may take additional foreign language courses at the 200-level or higher, additional courses from the other courses in the minor, or a combination of both in order to fulfill the 18 credit hour requirement.
-4 Students exempt from the language requirement will need 18 hours.
-Otherwise the requirement will be 21 hours.
+Total Hours Required 18-21 1 Up to 6 hours of General Education (<300 level) may be used to satisfy require 2 Minimum grade of C is required for all coursework.
+3 Students who are exempt from the foreign language courses through placem additional foreign language courses at the 200-level or higher, additional cours courses in the minor, or a combination of both in order to fulfill the 18 credit ho 4 Students exempt from the language requirement will need 18 hours.
+Otherw ment will be 21 hours. nent may take ses from the other our requirement.